Reading articles, watching YouTube videos, and practising will only get you so far. For everything else, there are photography podcasts.

 You can find his podcast on Apple Podcasts or on his photography blog.

 Are you after photography tips, improving your photography and digital storytelling?
 The Martin Bailey Photography Podcast is for you.

-The Candid Frame is a great podcast for 2018 photographers.
+The Candid Frame is a great podcast for photographers in 2020.
 The voice of Ibarionex Perello is very deep and relaxing, sinking into your ears as you listen.
-For portrait photography, this is for you.

 I love his style of podcasting when he introduces and talks to other photographers.
 He mixes in his research and findings along with the photographer’s own voice and stories.